Innovation Series (Part 4 of 5): Process Model Examples

 Development Funnel

 First, meet the “development funnel for new product development.”
 As a reminder, Fig. 10.2 is one variation.
-Still, it helps us visualize the reduction of uncertainty and different resource constraints that project managers might encounter (and need to consider) throughout new product development (Tidd & Bessant, 2014, pp. 182-83).
+Still, it helps us visualize the reduction of uncertainty and different resource constraints that project managers might encounter (and need to consider – like defining roles and responsibilities, having enough human resources, financials, risk management, etc.) throughout new product development (Tidd & Bessant, 2014, pp. 182-83).
 In other words, it’s a big-picture view of the entire process.

 Stage-Gate Approach

-For a more detailed visualization of product development processes, let’s look at Fig. 10.1, an example of the stage-gate approach (Tidd & Bessant, 2014, p.
+For a more detailed visualization of product development processes, see Fig. 10.1, an example of the stage-gate approach (Tidd & Bessant, 2014, p.
 182).

 Summing Up

-Of course, these models only touch the surface of what needs to be considered in new product development processes.
-However, they provide a good starting point to help us visualize and imagine the components that go into making the products we use every day (and in the future).
+Of course, these models only touch the surface of what needs to be considered.
+For example, are you familiar with citizen development (read about my journey here) or digital transformation?
+Either way, Innovation Process Models provide a good starting point to help us visualize and imagine the components that go into making the products we use daily (and in the future)!

 Main Source: